zainsoherwardy/event-hub/README.md

 All user data, event data, and any other relevant data is stored and managed in MongoDB.

-Feel free to explore the extensive capabilities of our Event Management System, providing a user-friendly experience for both administrators and event participants.
+Feel free to explore the extensive capabilities of this web app, providing a user-friendly experience for both administrators and event participants.